Synonyms

 or TWO

-, then query expansion with synonyms will not be applied.
-Results also matching on synonyms will be automatically ranked higher by the Content Graph system than those that do not, and results that will have exact matches will be ranked higher than results matching with synonyms.
+then query expansion with synonyms is not applied.
+Results also match synonyms are automatically ranked higher by the Optimizely Graph system than those that do not, and results that have exact matches are ranked higher than results matching with synonyms.

 _and